Table of Contents

-Henoch-Schönlein Purpura as self limited disease
+Henoch-Schönlein Purpura as self-limited disease

-Henoch-Schönlein Purpura (HSP) is an autoimmune disease characterized by IgA deposition in multiple tissues and small vessel walls of skin, GIT, joints, kidneys and rarely CNS and lungs.
+Henoch-Schönlein Purpura (HSP) is an autoimmune disease characterized by IgA deposition in multiple tissues and small vessel walls of the skin, GIT, joints, kidneys and rarely the CNS and lungs.
 The acute and self-limiting disease is a subset of necrotizing vasculitis and is characterized by fibrinoid destruction of vessels and leukocytoclasis.